xdatap1/siri-cheshire-cat/README.md

 ## Proof of Concept on interfacing Mac Shortcuts with Cheshire Cat

-Inspired by [Yue-Yang](https://github.com/Yue-Yang/ChatGPT-Siri)'s work with OpenAI's ChatGPT, I tried to make [Cheshire Cat](https://github.com/pieroit/cheshire-cat) talk with Siri.
+Inspired by [Yue-Yang](https://github.com/Yue-Yang/ChatGPT-Siri)'s work with OpenAI's ChatGPT Siri interface, I tried to make [Cheshire Cat](https://github.com/pieroit/cheshire-cat) talk with Siri on MAC.

 ### Requirements
 * MacOSX Ventura or later versions
 * [Homebrew](https://brew.sh)
 * [websocat](https://github.com/vi/websocat)
-* [Cheshire Cat](https://github.com/pieroit/cheshire-cat) installed locally, or at least on a reachable IP
+* [Cheshire Cat](https://github.com/pieroit/cheshire-cat) installed locally, or at least on a reachable IP address.

 ### Architecture
 The PoC is very simple.
 From Siri, it asks for a prompt from the user.
-Then it uses an Apple Script to send the message to the Cheshire Cat and retrieve the response.
-After that, it extracts the response from the JSON with simple JavaScript and returns it to the user.
+Then it uses an [Apple Script](https://github.com/xdatap1/siri-cheshire-cat/blob/main/applescript.txt) to send the message to the Cheshire Cat and retrieve the response.
+After that, it extracts the response from the JSON with simple [JavaScript](https://github.com/xdatap1/siri-cheshire-cat/blob/main/javascript.txt) and returns it to the user.
 You can run this with a textual prompt or voice.

 ### Installation